tex2e/dotfiles/bash/texenvs/README.md

 ------------

 This template.tex will be set a latex template.
-Typing `make init`, the script writes a latex template file (copied the template.tex) in your directory.
+Typing `make init`, the script writes a latex template file (copied the template.tex) in current directory.